wearebored/movie-app/README.md

-# FireBlog App
+# Movie App

 ## Description

-It is a blog web page created using router, redux toolkit and firebase.
+It is a movie app created using router, redux toolkit and firebase.

 ## Tools used in the project